sustainers/academic-map/_sources/README.md

 - Clone this repository locally.
 - Edit any Markdown locally.
+- Add any pages that you want to be in the Table of Contents to `_toc.yml`.
 - Run `build.sh` in order to automatically build the changes.
 You may need to run `chmod +x build.sh` to make this executable, first.

 ## Contribute